LIT-Protocol/docs/docs/sdk/wallets/intro.md

 [Habanero Mainnet](../../network/networks/mainnet) and [Manzano Testnet](../../network/networks/testnet) are now live.
 Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero and Manzano today.

-Need some `testLPX` test tokens to mint a PKP on Chronicle?
+Need some `testLIT` test tokens to mint a PKP on Chronicle?
 Use the faucet: https://faucet.litprotocol.com/
 :::

 ## Quick Start